WestleyArgentum/westleyargentum.github.io/README.md

 ### Organizations

-I co-founded the [Bay Area Julia Users](http://www.meetup.com/Bay-Area-Julia-Users) meetup with some co-workers, and it quickely became the biggest Julia meetup in the world.
+I co-founded the [Bay Area Julia Users](http://www.meetup.com/Bay-Area-Julia-Users) meetup with some co-workers, and it quickly became the biggest Julia meetup in the world.
 We scheduled presentations once a month or so and had a wide range of speakers present interesting projects done with the language.

 ### Education